Skip to main content

 For home use, H13 True HEPA is the right choice.
 It captures virtually all common allergens, dust, smoke particles, and other airborne pollutants.
 Pair it with an activated carbon filter for odors and gases, and you have comprehensive air filtration.

 Skip HEPA-type filters (the savings are not worth the reduced performance) and skip H14/ULPA filters (the premium is not justified for residential use).
+If you are considering ionizers or UV-C purifiers as alternatives, our comparison of HEPA, ionic, and UV technologies explains why HEPA remains the best foundation.

 Frequently Asked Questions